 How does a UK ISBN work?
-Every book that is assigned a UK ISBN number is held on the Nielsen database.
-For example, if a customer wishes to order a book through a UK bookseller or library, a search of the ISBN in the database will bring up the book's bibliographic data, such as the publisher and distributor.
-The book can then be ordered directly.
-With traditional publishing, the publisher will generally be a large organisation who has a distributor tied in.
-With self-publishers, the individual author is the publisher and distributor, and therefore responsible for providing the book to whomever has ordered it.
+Every book assigned with a UK ISBN is held on the Nielsen database.
+When a customer orders a book through a UK bookshop or library, a search of the ISBN in the database will bring up the book's bibliographic data, allowing the book to be ordered directly from the publisher or distributor.
+(When self-publishing, the individual author is the publisher and distributor, and therefore responsible for providing the book to whomever has ordered it.)